opensource-expert/powerdns-shell-wrapper/README.md

 python gen_template.py somedomain.com
 ~~~

-It also support extra template and an an optional IP as argument: (used for `add_slave_zone`)
+It also supports extra template and an optional IP as argument: (used for `add_slave_zone`)

 ~~~
 python gen_template.py somedomain.com zonetemplate_slave.json 1.22.3.4
 ~~~

-Disabling a domain with SOA record disabled
+JSON for Disabling a domain (by disabling its SOA record)

 ~~~bash
 ./pdns_zone.sh create somedomaine.com